LBL-EESA/TECA/paper.md

 # Extensibility
 TECA is modular and extensible in C++ and Python.
-Parallelism is built into modular reusable components and in many cases, new climate analyitcs applications can leverage these framework components without the need to deal with the details of parallel programming.
+Parallelism is built into modular reusable components and in many cases, new climate analyitcs applications can leverage existing framework components.
 When the need for a new capability, such as a new I/O, execution control, or data processing or transformation, arises it casn be implemented using C++ or Python.

 TECA's pipeline implements a state machine with 3 states:
 1. The report state where starting from the top down each component reports on